Rules and languages

 false

-- Description: By default the all projects of the solution will be loaded.
-This ensure maximum rules accuracy.
+- Description: By default, all of the projects of the solution will be loaded; this will ensure maximum (rules) accuracy.
 For very big solutions that take too long to load, change this to true.

 dotnet.defaultSolution